garv208/CTB-Design-Hackathon/level1_design2/README.md

 ![fail](https://user-images.githubusercontent.com/84724429/181592618-6d8237b7-39c4-45cc-88c0-b0ad8b119807.jpg)

-The updated design is checked in as _fix.v sequence_1011.v
+The updated design is checked in as seq_detect_1011_fix.v

 ## Verification Strategy
 Direct Testing is implemented for verification, and Testcases are taken in which the sequence *1011* appear after the ever possible state in which the designed FSM can exist.